appsquickly/TyphoonSwift/README.md

 - [German Saprykin](https://github.com/mogol) - moving SPM dependencies to separate project to keep main project untouched on SPM updates
 - You are welcome to be here :-)

+TyphoonSwift is highly inspired by original Typhoon founded by Jasper Blues.
+Solving circular references solution inspired by FieryCrucible DI framework.